Education & Health Sciences:Sports Performance MSc

 1Year Full Time Or 2 Years Part-Time

-The Application Process will open on the 26th June 2017 and will close at 5pm on the 29th September for a January 2018 intake.
+Application deadline: 5pm on the 29th September for a January 2020 intake.

 The aims and objectives of this programme, which includes a professional strength & conditioning (accredited) qualification, reflect our commitment to the development of insightful, competent, critical and reflective sports performance practitioners who have the following dispositions, skills, and content knowledge:

 - Display originality and insight in the field of strength and conditioning for team and individual sports.